5th Grader Shay Kerwin Earns President's Volunteer Service Award

 After 18 rounds, 7th grader Caitlin Kelley won the Gardner-Dickinson Spelling Bee on Jan.
 26 by spelling the winning word “debilitate”.
 Eighth grader Kaylan Comenole was a close runner-up as the two students went head-to-head for half a dozen rounds.
 Caitlin will represent Gardner-Dickinson at the Greater Capital Region Spelling Bee at Proctors.
 Congratulations!
 See more photos…

 Superintendent Lee Bordick announced at the Jan.
-15 Board of Education meeting that he will be leaving the district at the end of the current school year.
+15 BOE meeting that he will be leaving the district at the end of the current school year.
 "Serving as Superintendent of Schools has been a wonderful experience for me and I feel blessed and honored to have had this opportunity," said Mr. Bordick.
 "The future is bright and I am confident that the best is yet to come."
-Click here for an update on the superintendent search process...
+Click here to see the latest on the superintendent search process...

 8th Graders Learn About Options at High School Fair